A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Coupling at intersections

 \subsection{Limiting the turning speed}

 Our first improvement to the algorithm in \cite{KotsialosPapageorgiou} concerns the maximum speed of cars changing direction at an intersection.
-More precisely, we have limited the virtual initial speed $v(k,0)$ according to the speed at the other edges in the intersection and the geometry of the intersection.
-As usual, we illustrate this procedure using the notation in Figure \ref{fig:intersection1}:
+More precisely, we have limited the virtual initial speed $v_e(k,0)$ according to the speed at the other edges in the intersection and the geometry of the intersection.
+As usual, we illustrate this procedure using the notation in Figure \ref{fig:intersection1}: the speed value given by \eqref{eq:speed_virtual_initial} must not exceed the following limit:

-where we recall that $v^{max}_{e_i}$ is the speed at which cars normally travel when the road is empty.
-The speed values given by \eqref{eq:speed_virtual_initial} are limited to the values given by \eqref{eq:speed_limit_initial}.
+where we recall that $v^{max}_{i}$ is the speed at which cars normally travel when the road $e_i$ is empty and by $\widehat{e_i,e_j}$ we understand the angle between the edges $e_i$ and $e_j$ in the traffic network.

 For instance, in the case of going straight (i.e. $\widehat{e_i,e_j}=180^\circ$) the cars are allowed to travel at maximum speed, but if they make a $90^\circ$ turn, the speed is reduced to half of $v_{max}$.
 Finally, in the case of a U-turn (i.e. an angle of $360^\circ$), the cars must stop before the turn.